 Recommended: Preapproved vs. Prequalified: What’s the Difference?

-A letter of explanation is just that when a mortgage lender needs clarity about a red flag or discrepancy that arises after your application.
-Knowing what to expect, having any documentation in place, and answering the question can all be helpful in getting your home loan approved.
+A letter of explanation is when a mortgage lender needs clarity about a red flag or discrepancy that arises on your application.
+Knowing what to expect, having documentation ready, and answering any questions the lender may have can all be helpful in getting your home loan approved.